NYUDataBootcamp/Materials/Documents/bootcamp_pyfun_review.md

 23. Write a function which takes two first names and returns the names in alphabetical order.
 For example, if `name1 = "Chase"` and `name2 = "Chad"` then the function should return `("Chad", "Chase")`.

 24. Take the list of growth rates `g = [0.02, 0.07, 0.08]`.
 Write a list comprehension that multiplies each element by 100.
+Do the same exercise by using a loop and storing them in a new list.

-25.
+25. Think about everything we've done so far.
+If you have questions, raise your hand or write an email to us.
+ASK QUESTIONS.